mareRong/cse15l-lab-reports/Lab1.md

   [user@sahara ~/lecture1/messages]$ ls en-us.txt
   en-us.txt
 }
 The working directory is messages.
-The command returned en-us.txt because our argument  indicated a specific file for the ls command to list.
+The command returned en-us.txt because we indicated a specific file as the argument for the ls command to list.
 ```
 # cat
 **With No Arguments**